 That’s where Wi-Fi encryption steps in.
 There are several different ways to protect your Wi-Fi connection.
 But how do you know which Wi-Fi security standard is best?
 Here’s how.

 The most common Wi-Fi security types are WEP, WPA, and WPA2.

 WEP vs. WPA

 Wired Equivalent Privacy (WEP) is the oldest and least secure Wi-Fi encryption method.
-It is laughable how terrible WEP is at protecting your Wi-Fi connection; if you are using WEP, you need to change this right away.
+It is laughable how terrible WEP is at protecting your Wi-Fi connection.
+Here’s why you should not use WEP Wi-Fi encryption.

 Furthermore, if you’re using an older router that only supports WEP, you should upgrade that too, for both security and better connectivity.

 Why is it bad?
 Crackers figured out how to break WEP encryption, and it is easily done using freely available tools.
 In 2005, the FBI gave a public demonstration using free tools to raise awareness.
 Almost anyone can do it.
 As such, the Wi-Fi Alliance officially retired the WEP Wi-Fi encryption standard in 2004.

 By now, you should be using a version of WPA.

 Wi-Fi Protected Access (WPA) is the evolution of the insecure WEP standard.
 WPA was only a stepping stone to WPA2.